mobily-enterprises/jsonreststores/README.md

 For non-API calls, this option is set by the headers 'if-match' and 'if-none-match'.

-# filters

-This option applies to GetQuery calls: it's a simple object, where the keys are the field names, and their respective values are the filters.
-For example:

-    { workspaceName: "Booker" }

-A typical example could be:

-    Workspaces.GetQuery( { filters: { workspaceName: 'Booker'} }, function( err, doc ) {
-    })

-For non-API calls, this option is set by the query string in the URL.

-## searchPartial

-This option is an associative array where each key is the field that must allow partial results.
-This means that filtering by `Boo` should return `Book`, `Booker`, and anything starting with `Boo`.
-For example:

-    // Will return records with workspaceName starting with "Boo" and workGroup equals to "Full match" Workspaces.GetQuery( {
-      filters: { workspaceName: 'Boo', workGroup: 'Full match' },
-      searchPartial: { workspaceName: true }
-    } , function( err, doc ) {
-      // ...
-    });

-If `searchPartial` is not specified, then the `searchPartial` attribute of each record in the schema will be used instead.

-For non-API calls, this option is set by the schema's value.

-## queryFilterType

-The option `queryFilterType` can be either `and` (all elements in filters need to match) or `or` (one of them matching is enough).

-If it's not specified, then the class' own `queryFilterType` attribute is used.

-For non-API calls, this option is set by the schema's value.

 ## sortBy

 This option is an object where each key is the key you want to sort by, and that key's value is either `1` (ascending order) or `-1` (descending order).